Macrometacorp/docs/docs/cep/reference/extensions/execution/math.md

 EXAMPLE 1

-    define stream InValueStream (inValue int);
+    CREATE STREAM InValueStream (inValue int);

+    insert into OutMediationStream
     select math:hex(inValue) as hexString
-    from InValueStream
+    from InValueStream;
-    insert into OutMediationStream;

 If the `inValue` in the input stream is provided, the function converts this into its corresponding hexadecimal format and directs the